straker/livingcss/README.md

  */
 ```

-The comments are parsed and then saved into an object which is passed to a Handlebars template to create the HTML file.

 What makes LivingCSS different than other tag-like comment parsers is that it does not try to impose a strict tag rule set.
-Instead, it defines a few basic tags for you to use, but any tag can be used and will be parsed so long as it follows the `@tag {type} name - description` format (where type, name, and description are all optional).
+Instead, it defines a few basic tags for you to use, but any tag will be parsed so long as it follows the `@tag {type} name - description` format (where type, name, and description are all optional).

+It also generates a JSON object of the parsed comments that can be used to generate style guides using other templating languages.

 ## Defined tags

+* `@tag {type} name - description` - Any tag that follows this format will be parsed.
+The type, name, and description are all optional.
+If only the `tag` is defined, the description will be set to `true`.

 * `@section` - Add a new section to the style guide.
-The `@section` tag can define the name of the section, otherwise the first line of the comment description will be used as the section name.
+The `@section` tag can define the name of the section or the first line of the comment description will be used as the section name.

     ```css
     /**